Fr0ntierX/polaris-sdk/README.md

 # Polaris SDK

-The Polaris SDK is a TypeScript library that implements encryption and decryption utilities for communication with [Polaris Secure Containers](https://www.fr0ntierx.com/polaris).
+Fr0ntierX’s Polaris SDK is a TypeScript library designed for encrypting and decrypting communications within [Polaris Secure Containers](https://www.fr0ntierx.com/polaris) and applications communicating with them.

 ## Overview

-The Polaris SDK allows the user to encrypt and decrypt data using an integrated assymetric encryption scheme that is based on RSA asymmetric encryption and AES-GCM symmetric encryption.
-For details about the implementation of the algorithm, please refer to the [Polaris Documentation](https://docs.fr0ntierx.com/polaris-sdk/encryption-scheme).
+Polaris SDK enables data encryption and decryption using an integrated asymmetric encryption scheme based on RSA asymmetric encryption and AES-GCM symmetric encryption.
+For more details on algorithm implementations, please refer to the [Polaris Documentation](https://docs.fr0ntierx.com/polaris-sdk/encryption-scheme).

 ### Environments

-The Polaris SDK can operate both in a browser context (using the [WebCrypto API](https://developer.mozilla.org/en-US/docs/Web/API/Web_Crypto_API)) and in a Node.js context (using the [Node.js Crypto API](https://nodejs.org/api/crypto.html)).
-This allows for both backend servers as well as browsers to directly communicated with [Polaris Secure Containers](https://www.fr0ntierx.com/polaris).
+Polaris SDK functions in both browser context (using the [WebCrypto API](https://developer.mozilla.org/en-US/docs/Web/API/Web_Crypto_API)) and in a Node.js context (using the [Node.js Crypto API](https://nodejs.org/api/crypto.html)).
+This enables both backend servers and browsers to directly communicate with [Polaris Secure Containers](https://www.fr0ntierx.com/polaris).

 ### Key Management

-The Polaris SDK can work with a variaty of keys.
-This functionality is abstracted by the `KeyHandler` interface.
+Polaris SDK supports various keys via the `KeyHandler` interface.
 A `KeyHandler` is only required to implement the `getPublicKey` and `unwrap` methods, that require access to the private key.
-The symmetric encryption is handled by the SDK.
-We provide an ephemeral key handler as part of the SDK that generates a new key on initialization.
-More implmenetations are available as part of the [Polaris Proxy](https://github.com/Fr0ntierX/polaris-proxy).
+The rest of the integrated encryption scheme is implemented by the SDK in an unified manner.

+We provide an ephemeral key handler as part of the SDK that generates a new key on each initialization.
+Additional implmenetations for permanent keys are available with the [Polaris Proxy](https://github.com/Fr0ntierX/polaris-proxy).

 ## Installation

-You can install the library using all JavaScript package managers.
+The SDK can be installed through any JavaScript package manager.

 ### NPM